Featured in...

 If you are unable to reach a consensus with your creditor, then the next step they will take is a County Court Judgment (CCJ).

-What’s the Best Way to Avoid Being Taken to Court by Debt Collection Agencies?
+What’s the Best Way to Avoid Court Action?

 The very best thing you can do when avoiding court action for debt is to keep to your agreed payments.
 This will allow you to avoid debt collection companies altogether.